Scripture is being re-enacted today more than ever and yet all our thoughts and actions revolve around a virus!

-We are in lockdown, just as the disciples were in lockdown after the Resurrection.
+During the Covid epidemic we were in lockdown, just as the disciples were in lockdown after the Resurrection.
 They were trying to come to grips with the events of the past week and especially the Resurrection.
 Some of them had seen Jesus, spoken with him and even shared a meal with him.
 Yet here they were locked in a room lest the authorities catch them and put them in prison.
 Is this starting to ring any bells?

 It is interesting that the accounts we read of Jesus making an appearance after the Resurrection show him as wanting to prove he was alive through simple things like having a meal together.

-When he appeared to the disciples in the locked room and said, “Peace be with you”.
+When he appeared to the disciples in the locked room and said, “Peace be with you.”
 There was no doubt who he was.
-Thomas, the doubter, will attest to that when he said, “My Lord and my God”.
+Thomas, the doubter, will attest to that when he said, “My Lord and my God.”
 It is my bet Jesus then sat down with them all and shared a meal.

 The Last Supper was the gift Jesus gave of himself to his friends before his betrayal and death.
 It was the souvenir he was leaving them.
 This special meal, which we know as the institution of the Eucharist, was brought into perspective after the resurrected Jesus shared meals with the same friends.
 Only, at the last Supper the breaking of the bread and the sharing of the cup of wine were the symbols he used to give them himself.
-He told them whenever they performed the same actions they should do them in memory of Him.
-Yet at shared meals after his resurrection he was truly sharing who he was, the Resurrected Christ.
+He told them whenever they performed the same actions, they should do them in memory of Him.
+Yet at shared meals after his resurrection, he was truly sharing who he was, the Resurrected Christ.

-Well, I think he would do the same he did when the disciples were in ‘lockdown’.
+Well, I think he would do the same he did when the disciples were in ‘lockdown.’
 He would want us to be at peace and then join us for a meal together.
-“When two or more are gathered in my name, I am in their midst”.
+“When two or more are gathered in my name, I am in their midst.”

 Because of our faith, we certainly would not need Jesus to prove who he was, like he did with Thomas.
 Jesus said to Thomas, “It is because you have seen me that you believed.
 Blessed are those who have never seen me yet still believe”.
 Because of those words all believers should feel blessed.
-We should realise Jesus only wants our invitation to come into our ‘lockdown’ situation and share a meal with us.
+We should realise Jesus only wants our invitation to come into any ‘lockdown’ situation and share a meal with us.

 I’m Peter Mack and that’s how I feel.